 Using Unfair Collection Methods

-There are also laws in place to protect you from unfair debt collection practices.
-A collection agency may not add any unauthorized fees or interest that weren’t included in the original credit agreement.
+A collection agency may not add any unauthorized fees or interest that they didn’t include in the original credit agreement.